 In certain jurisdictions, a married partner’s properties belong to both partners unless explicitly stated in a legal document.
-It’s also prudent to decide on who to add as your next of kin.
+Deciding who to add as your next of kin is also prudent.
 If you struggle to make this decision, the services of an expert marriage counselor will likely come in handy.
 Your local marriage registry or religious institution usually offers free consultations for such services.

-As a potential homeowner, you must make sure all the requisite documents are in place.
-It will help to seek the services and guidance of a lawyer skilled with home acquisition legalities.
-If you’d rather buy directly from the owner, it’s best to check the land registry to find out if indeed the land title and property deeds are in their name.
+potential homeowner, you must ensure all the requisite documents are in place.
+If you’d rather buy directly from the owner, it’s best to check the land registry to find out if the land title and property deeds are in their name.
+It will help to seek the services and guidance of a lawyer skilled in-home acquisition legalities.

-Alternatively, if you’re buying from a real estate agent or developer, check they have all the required certification in place to avoid being scammed.
-You can even go one step further to research the contractors’ legal status and qualifications working on such projects.
+Alternatively, if you’re buying from a real estate agent or developer, check they have all the required certifications to avoid being scammed.
+You can further research the contractors’ legal status and qualifications for such projects.
 These are all within your rights.

 All in all, when buying a home, it’s vital to do your research first.
 Be sure your finances are in place, and if possible, check and scrutinize the legal documents of both the house and the seller for unfavorable clauses.
 Finally, decide the legal status of your property.